 Although new, the methods being used in this paper have been available to practitioners for a few years now (J A Royle et al., 2013).
 However, lack of understanding of the available tool-kits and lack of capacity have seemingly prevented their widespread use by ecologists.
 Through this paper, we analyse data from snow leopards representing three neighbouring habitats in South Gobi and investigate a series of models based on the species’ natural history and ecology.
 We developed a range of candidate models, whose variants (depending on specific study areas) should be analysed when reporting snow leopard populations from different study areas.
 We also provide the modelling approach to compare densities and effects of various covariates on density, detection probability and movement patterns.

-Table XX: Candidate model sets from the three study areas, corresponding AICc and AIC weights, and estimates of snow leopard density and abundance.
+Table XX: Candidate model sets from the three study areas, corresponding AICc and AICc weights (stdGC =